 The last naturally occurring Whooping Crane population migrates over 2,500 miles from their breeding grounds in western Canada to winter on the coastal wetlands in southeastern Texas.
-The survival of this critical population depends on securing freshwater from the Guadalupe River basin and conserving wetland habitats along the Texas Gulf Coast (click on the map to view our project areas).
+The survival of this critical population depends on securing freshwater from the Guadalupe River basin and conserving wetland habitats along the Texas Gulf Coast.

 The Guadalupe and San Antonio Rivers supply freshwater to the central Texas coast, which is essential for the cranes and their main winter food source, blue crabs, but the river and wetlands are threatened by excessive upstream water use.
 These same waters also sustain a wealth of economic activity along the Texas coast, including commercial and sport fisheries, shell-fisheries, and recreation.